|

 term Neurolinguistic Programming was introduced by Alfred

-Habdank Skarbek Korzybski.
-This is also the same
+This is also the same man

-nervous system wont."
+system wont."

-NLP is an integration of several disciplines including
+NLP is an integration of

-neurology, psychology, linguistics, cybernetics, and systems
+linguistics, cybernetics, and systems theory.

-components of the term Neurolinguistic Programming describe
+The components of the term Neurolinguistic Programming

-all of our experiences, both conscious and subconscious, are
+experiences, both conscious and subconscious, are derived

-LINGUISTIC because our mental processes are also
+LINGUISTIC because our

-coded, organized, given meaning and transformed through
+mental processes are also coded, organized, given meaning and

-language.
+transformed through language.

-PROGRAMMING because people interact as a system
+PROGRAMMING because people interact

-sequences of patterns or programs.
+of sequences of patterns or programs.

 In

-NFNLP, we currently use PSYCHOLOGY rather than
+NFNLP, we currently use

-do this because the word Psychology comes from the word psyche
+Psychology comes from the word psyche meaning Spirit and

-meaning Spirit and ology, the study of systems.
+ology, the study of systems. |

 |